IRSB Ecosystem

 Watchtower (v0.5.0) — ~500 tests

 12-package nested pnpm monorepo.
-Evidence verification, behavior signal derivation (10 signals with severity weighting), risk scoring with critical override, auto-dispute pipeline, circuit breaker + retry resilience patterns.
+Evidence verification, behaviour-signal derivation (10 signals with severity weighting), risk scoring with critical override, auto-dispute pipeline, circuit-breaker + retry resilience patterns.
+The architecture follows the watchtower literature for off-chain dispute monitoring: McCorry and colleagues’ Pisa20, Avarikioti and colleagues’ Cerberus Channels21, and Khabbazian and colleagues’ Outpost22 all argue that watchtowers must operate without blocking the on-chain happy path.

 Agents (v0.2.0) — 42 tests